 Especially on days when one of my children is really struggling, I do my best to hear them out each time they’re upset.
 I hold space for them to release their feelings of frustration overwhelm.
 But after several days in a row have felt like an uphill battle, I like to offer ways to release some tension without confronting the issue at hand head on.

 There’s a scene about emotional regulation in a movie about Mr. Rogers called, ‘A Beautiful Day in the Neighborhood‘, that I love:

 Fred Rogers: There’s no normal life that is free from pain.

 Lloyd Vogel: How do you deal with it?

 Fred Rogers: Oh, well, there are many ways you can deal with your feelings without hurting yourself, or anybody else.

 Fred Rogers: Well, you can pound a lump of clay, or swim as fast as you can swim, or play the lowest keys on a piano all at the same time. [imitates hitting the piano keys]

-Sometimes, I don’t know what’s bothering my son, or simply can’t free them from their pain that I’m the only one there for bed time, when their Papa is away for the evening.
+Sometimes, I don’t know what’s bothering my child, or simply can’t free them from their pain that I’m the only one there for bed time, when their Papa is away for the evening.

-We have fun getting our wiggles out when Ellis gets wild and turn it into a pillow fight instead.
+We have fun getting our wiggles out when someone gets wild and throw the couch cushions onto the floor.
 We spin when our minds feel heavy.
 Go on long walks along the river when it feels like we’re getting nowhere.